 Earth System Evolution

-At a time when global warming weighs heavily on the public consciousness, the Earth System Evolution program provides the larger context of how our world has evolved over hundreds of millions of years.
+At a time when global warming weighs heavily on the public consciousness, the Earth System Evolution program provided the larger context of how our world has evolved over hundreds of millions of years.

-Established in 1992, CIFAR's Earth System Evolution program takes a uniquely holistic approach to analyzing how the Earth system works.
-This approach requires interdisciplinary collaboration between experts in geodynamics, geochemistry, glaciology, fluid dynamics and climate science.
-It also requires transdisciplinary thinking, a skill that is developed through program interactions and cultivated in both program members and the next generation of Earth system scientists.
+CIFAR's Earth System Evolution program ran from 1992 to 2014, taking a uniquely holistic approach to analyzing how the Earth system works.
+This approach required interdisciplinary collaboration between experts in geodynamics, geochemistry, glaciology, fluid dynamics and climate science.
+It also required transdisciplinary thinking, a skill that was developed through program interactions and cultivated in both program members and the next generation of Earth system scientists.

-Most global change research focuses narrowly on atmosphere-hydrosphere interactions, and on relatively short timescale.
-In contrast, CIFAR’s Earth System Evolution program focuses on both short and long timescales, and considers the entire Earth system.
+Most global change research focuses narrowly on atmosphere-hydrosphere interactions, and on relatively short timescales.
+In contrast, CIFAR’s Earth System Evolution program focused on both short and long timescales, and considered the entire Earth system.

-By creating historical climate reconstructions, program members boost the predictive power of current climate models.
-These reconstructions incorporate interconnections among the Earth's interior, surface, oceans, atmosphere and biosphere.
+By creating historical climate reconstructions, program members boosted the predictive power of current climate models.
+These reconstructions incorporated interconnections among the Earth's interior, surface, oceans, atmosphere and biosphere.